Lithishc/Handheld-3D-Ultrasonic-Mapper/README.md

 ## Troubleshooting
 ### **ESP32 Not Connecting to WiFi**
-- Ensure correct WiFi credentials in `esp32_code.ino`.
+- Ensure correct WiFi credentials in `hardware.ino`.
 - Restart ESP32 and check the serial monitor.

 ### **WebSocket Connection Fails**
 - Ensure ESP32 is running and connected.
-- Verify the WebSocket URL in `visualizer.py`.
+- Verify the WebSocket URL in `interfacer.py`.

 ### **Python Errors (Missing Modules)**
 - Ensure dependencies are installed using `pip install -r requirements.txt`.